Building a plan

 How to fill in a cell

-How to add or remove columns
+How to add a custom column

 Screen reference

 Same layout as the CCP grid.
-Defaults:

 ColumnLockedDescription